UniversalDependencies/docs/_u-feat/Deixis.md

 remote entities); in some languages, elevation is distinguished as well (e.g., the entity is located higher or lower than the speaker).

+If it is necessary to distinguish the person whose location is the reference point (speaker or hearer), the feature [DeixisRef]() can be used in addition to `Deixis`.
+See also the Wolof examples below.
+`DeixisRef` is not needed if all deictic expressions in the language are relative to the same person (probably the speaker).

 ### <a name="Prox">`Prox`</a>: proximate

 The entity is close to the reference point (e.g., to the speaker).